JacobBeeson/Sustainability-On-Campus-Fork/cloud_README.md

 1. Visit [https://cloud.digitalocean.com/apps](https://cloud.digitalocean.com/apps) and click Create App.
 2. Connect your GitHub account and allow DigitalOcean to access your repositories.
 3. Under the Repository section, select 'your\_account/appforkname' repository from the dropdown menu.
-4. Select the main branch and set source directory to 'ekozumi'.
+4. Select the main branch and set the source directory to 'ekozumi'.
 5. Choose whether to enable autoscaling.
 Then, click Next.

 **Step 2: Configure Run Command**